-An air, slump, and temperature test is to be performed when making strength specimens.
+Air, slump, and temperature tests are to be performed whenever strength specimens are molded.
 The Level I or Level II PCC Technician will provide the frequency to the Concrete Tester for making specimens, and when to make additional specimens.

 Strength is determined by breaking test cylinders or beams.
-Plastic cylinder molds are 6 in.
-(152 mm) diameter by 12 in.
-(305 mm) height or 4 in.
-(100 mm) diameter by 8 in.
-(200 mm) height.
-Typical steel or plastic beams molds are as follows:
+Plastic cylinder molds are 6 in. diameter by 12 in. height or 4 in. diameter by 8 in. height.